iamdexterpark/merakictl/.github/API_COVERAGE.md

     - [ ] Update A SAML Role
     - [ ] Remove A SAML Role
 - [ ] Snmp
-    - x ] Return The SNMP Settings For An Organization
+    - [x] Return The SNMP Settings For An Organization
     - [ ] Update The SNMP Settings For An Organization
 - [x] List The Organizations That The User Has Privileges On
 - [x] Create A New Organization